[Lesson Note] Introduction to SRE

 Why?

 Also, it ensures we are not fixing the symptoms of the problem, but the root cause of the problem.
-It is the most efficient way to prevent reoccurence of the incident.
+It is the most efficient way to prevent reoccurrence of the incident.

 Perfect example from Google: